gustybear/gustybear.github.io/content/team/thomas-yang/_index.md

     description: "Developed automated testing systems for RF components."
 ---

 Thomas is a graduate research assistant at the University of Hawaii at Manoa, working in RF software engineering.
-His research interests include analytics, pookie, cutting-edge research.
+His research interests include analytics, communication standards, and cybersecurity.

 Currently, he is working on developing physical layer security for wireless communication systems, creating innovative solutions for 5G/6G communications systems, with a particular focus on intelligent reflecting surfaces and beamforming optimization.
 Thomas has experience in both simulation and practical implementation of wireless communication systems.